juanbasora/property-scraper/README.md

 Command line tool that scrapes homes in a given zip code.

 ## General info
-This project is simple web scraper that collects all the homes for sale in a given zip code and saves the information of all the homes into a csv file.
+This project is simple web scraper that collects all the homes for sale in a given zip code and saves the information such as address, price, number of baths, number of bedrooms, sale price, and a link to the listing.

 ## Example
 ```